ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Now, I am typing these sentences for recording the good night.
 I can't wait to go to class tomorrow although I am a little nervous about my exam.

-Altogether, I hope I can make a difference.
+Altogether, think in English, speak in English, write in English as much as possible.
+I hope I can make a difference.
 Bless me!